purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 <img src="design_system_at_scale.png" alt="design_system_at_scale" width="600" height="400"/>

+> - **Horizontal Scaling(Scale Out)**: Adds more instances of a service.
+For example, instead of one server with 16GB of RAM, you might have four servers with 4GB of RAM each.
+Generally provides better fault tolerance since multiple instances mean that if one instance fails, others can take over.
+> - **Vertical Scaling(Scale Up)**: Increases the resources of a single instance.
+For example, upgrading a server from 8GB of RAM to 16GB of RAM.
+For fault tolerance, it can be more risky because if the single instance fails, there is no backup instance.

 ## 7. Follow-up Questions

 ### How do we adapt to user behavior changing over time?